kilianc/rtail/README.md

 That is all npm ships in v2.
 The server is a Go binary — run the container above, or build it yourself with `make release`.

+The server embeds DuckDB, which is a C++ library, so it is **not** a static binary and the image is ~240MB rather than the ~16MB it was before search existed.
+Builds are per-platform (linux/amd64, linux/arm64, darwin/arm64) and need `CGO_ENABLED=1`.

 ## Web app

 ![](https://s3.amazonaws.com/rtail/github/dark.png)